Shoeaways/GAME-Version-0.1/README.md

 Big Thanks to Andrew R King for providing a cross-platform build environment for SFML and VSCode

-> Disclaimer: This game is merely a fun project and isn't meant to offend anybody
+> Disclaimer: This game is merely a fun project and isn't meant to rip off anyone's ideas as our own
 ---

 ## Prerequisites